The Reasons Branding Confuses You and How To Fix That Right Now

 Here’s my author Twitter bio.
 You can see that I use hashtags for author, survivor, and a few of the chats I founded (remember, they hyperlink):

-Here are some authors whose author branding is spot on:
+Here are some other authors whose author branding is spot-on:

 SugarBeatBC (Barb Drozdowich, Author):

 Branding isn’t brain surgery.
 Find your voice, be consistent, and be authentic.
-We spend our whole lives ‘finding ourselves,’ and all that rot.
+We spend our whole lives ‘finding ourselves,’ and all that.
 Now that you have a chance to truly express yourself, don’t run from it — rock this shit.

 The key to building relationships on social media is being generous — so retweet/share, comment, like, interact, and provide interesting content that’s not all about you all the time.
 Whether you ascribe to the 80/20 Rule or 30/30/30 or no rule at all, remember to mix it up, give back more than you take, and keep writing great books.

-For a more detailed plan on developing your book marketing, purchase Rachel’s new book, The BadRedhead Media 30-Day Book Marketing Challenge now on Amazon!
+For a more detailed plan on developing your book marketing, purchase Rachel’s new book, The BadRedhead Media 30-Day Book Marketing Challenge now on Amazon and her brand new SEO mini-book — already #1 in 3 categories!

 Already a 5-Star Reader’s Favorite!